toskyRocker/Arduino_Parser_Ublox_Neo_M8N/README.md

 ----- The project includes also the txt file describing the right M8N configuration for multirotors -----

-You can flash the txt configuration file using U-Center
+You can flash the txt configuration file on the M8N using U-Center